hrnrxb/AI-News-Aggregator-Bot/README.md

     * You can also manually trigger a run by clicking "Run workflow" from the workflow's page.
     * The `sent_links.db` file will be created and persisted across runs using GitHub Actions' artifact caching.

+---

-## 🤝 Contribution
+## 🤝 Contribution: We Get Better With Your Help!

-Contributions are welcome!
+Your contributions are highly welcome!
 If you have suggestions for new news sources, improvements to the scraping logic, or general enhancements, feel free to open an issue or submit a pull request.

+---

-## 📄 License
+## 📄 License: Freedom to Use!

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.